Counseling for Men

 When I entered the psychotherapy profession, I brought the intention to practice as a generalist, carrying out my personal value of gratitude for all individuals, utilizing the gift of my life for the greater good and the betterment of society at large, resolving as a generalist-therapist to “help the world become a better place, one person at a time.”

 Since graduate school, I have been interested in working to learn more about men’s issues and to learn better ways to provide counseling services that were proven to actually be helpful for men.
 Throughout the entirety of my psychotherapy career, I’ve found it frustrating there seemed to be a lack of adequate clinical training specific to addressing men’s issues.
-There were books, continuing education, even certifications for serving various other vulnerable populations and marginalized persons, yet few contemporary publications and professional clinical training courses are designed for the common, ordinary male, that do not center the nature of men and the natural masculine as form of pathos.
-Thankfully, in searching further, I have found The Palgrave Handbook of Male Psychology and Mental Health and Perspectives in Male Psychology: An Introduction, as two excellent, comprehensive and reliable sources of clinical reference material and resources for effective counseling on men’s psychological and relational issues.
+There were books, continuing education, even certifications for serving people representative of various vulnerable, protected populations and people experiencing marginalization.
+Yet few contemporary publications and professional clinical training courses are designed for the common, contemporary, ordinary male, that do not center the nature of men and the natural masculine as form of pathos.

 Advocating for Boys and Men